 \section{Abstract}

-Few-shot segmentation aims to segment unseen object categories from just a handful of annotated examples.
-This requires mechanisms that can both identify semantically related objects across images and accurately produce segmentation masks.
-We note that Segment Anything 2 (SAM2), with its \textit{prompt-and-propagate} mechanism, offers both strong segmentation capabilities and a built-in feature matching process.
+Few-shot segmentation aims to segment unseen categories from just a handful of annotated examples.
+This requires mechanisms to identify semantically related objects across images and accurately produce masks.
+We note that Segment Anything 2 (SAM2), with its \textit{prompt-and-propagate} mechanism, provides strong segmentation capabilities and a built-in feature matching process.
 However, we show that its representations are entangled with task-specific cues optimized for object tracking, which impairs its use for tasks requiring higher level semantic understanding.
 Our key insight is that, despite its class-agnostic pretraining, SAM2 already encodes rich semantic structure in its features.
 We propose \textbf{\ours{}} (\textbf{S}emantically \textbf{A}lig\textbf{N}ed \textbf{S}egment\textbf{A}nything 2), a framework that makes this latent structure explicit, and repurposes SAM2 for few-shot segmentation through minimal task-specific modifications.
-SANSA achieves state-of-the-art performance on few-shot segmentation benchmarks specifically designed to assess generalization, outperforms generalist methods in the popular in-context setting, supports various prompts flexible interaction via points, boxes, or scribbles, and remains significantly faster and more compact than prior approaches.
-Code is available at { {\url{https://github.com/ClaudiaCuttano/SANSA}}}.
+SANSA achieves state-of-the-art on few-shot segmentation benchmarks designed to assess generalization and outperforms generalist methods in the popular in-context setting.
+Additionally, it supports flexible promptable interaction via points, boxes, or scribbles, and remains significantly faster and more compact than prior approaches.
+Code at: \url{https://github.com/ClaudiaCuttano/SANSA}.